 - Dab the moisturiser in little dots around your face and use light, upwards sweeping motions to apply it.
 This will help it sink in and avoid stretching the skin.

-Korean skin care step 9: Sleeping mask
+Step 9: Sleeping mask

 This really is the icing on the multi-layered Korean skin care cake.
 Korean women will use a sleeping mask, a cross between a mask and moisturiser, that refines, nourishes and plumps up the skin overnight.
 This can be used instead of or in addition to a moisturiser when skin is dry or stressed.